openaccesstoimmigrants/EmpowerItaly/README.md

 `http://sdmx.istat.it/SDMXWS/rest/data/28_185/.TOTAL.EU27_FOR+EUR_NEU27+AFR+ASI+AME+OCE.ITTOT.ITTOT....9.`

-By use of this queries we can collect different datasets from just one source.
+By using these queries, we can collect different datasets from just one source.

+With this technique, we obtain an SDMX-ML file in XML format.
+We then transform it to JSON and clean it in the dedicated Jupyter Notebook called `SDMX-test.ipynb`.
+The cleaned data is saved in a dedicated folder named 'Clean'.

+To display the data in our React app, we simply save a constant with the URL of our GitHub repository that points to our new [JSON file in raw version](https://raw.githubusercontent.com/openaccesstoimmigrants/openaccesstoimmigrants/main/_datasets/Clean/.ipynb_checkpoints/continent_data-checkpoint.json).

 ### Dataset n.